 Third Eye Blind, “Jumper” (BAM!
 COLD OPEN!)

 Something about Third Eye Blind has always felt comfortable.
-Despite the sex and drug references, hearing them has been as soothing as a hot cup of English Breakfast at any point in my life.
+Despite the sex and drug references I couldn’t relate to, hearing them has been as soothing as cozy slippers and a hot cup of English Breakfast at any point in my life.
 Third Eye Blind “Graduate” still brings me back to the moment I raised a middle finger and left the halls of academia in the rear-view mirror.

 And even though Stephan Jenkins has carried the rep of being a douchebag since the beginning of time, I’ve always had a knack of separating people from art.

 The band’s relentless touring and ability to stick to what they know best, swagger, charm, and catchy hooks, has helped them become a mainstay well-beyond their initial Gen-X audience.
 Several years back, while on a business trip in downtown Providence, I walked the streets with a coworker searching for something interesting to eat.
 When in the distance, I heard a sound that I knew so well, I thought it was in my head: the opening notes of “Never Let You Go.”